-Tamil Nadu 10th June 2019 result declared at dge.tn.nic.in
+Tamil Nadu SSLC 10th June 2019 result declared at dge.tn.nic.in

 The result for Tamil Nadu Class 10th compartment/improvement exam has been released online Directorate of Government Examinations.

-The Directorate of Government Examinations has released the final result for Class 10th June 2019 compartment exams on its website - dge.tn.nic.in.
+The Directorate of Government Examinations has released the final result for SSLC, Class 10th June 2019 compartment exams on its website - dge.tn.nic.in.
 The result has been declared in two forms: TN SSLC June 2019 provisional mark sheet result for individuals and another one for verification.
 Candidates who appeared for the Tamil Nadu SSLC Class 10th June 2019 exam can now check their result online.

 DGE had conducted the compartmental exams for Class 10 students who had failed in one or maximum two subjects.
 The exams were conducted in the month of June and the results have now been released online.
 Originally, the result for TN SSLC 2019 result was released in the month of April and the candidates and unsuccessful students were provided with an opportunity to clear the exams this year itself.